boriskirov/fluidigrid-website/README.md

 ### Getting started

 - You can copy the [raw](https://raw.githubusercontent.com/Fluiditype/Fluidigrid/main/fluidigrid.css) file and add it to your project.
-- You can use the [Fluidigrid Generator] (cssgenerator) to create your own naming convention for custom experience.
+- You can use the [Fluidigrid Generator](https://fluidigrid.com/generator) to create your own naming convention for custom experience.
 - You can standart link or import via PostCSS
   `<link rel="stylesheet" href="boriskirov.cc/fluidigrid.css">`
   `import styles from 'boriskirov.cc/fluidigrid.css'`